 As explored in our new benchmark report, State of Microsoft 365: Migration, Modernization, and Security in 2021, productivity tools like Microsoft Teams have become integral to how we work.
 When COVID-19 forced a global shift to remote work, Teams saw meteoric growth with over 115 million daily active users by October 2020—a 475% increase since November 2019.
 In a single day in March, a stunning 2.7 billion meeting minutes were recorded.

 Users’ needs continue to evolve alongside that growth, and Microsoft has added a host of Teams features to address them.
-In this roundup, we highlight some key benefits of Microsoft Teams for distributed work, including new capabilities you can leverage for greater agility, collaboration, and productivity.
+In this roundup, we highlight some key benefits of Microsoft Teams for distributed work / cloud-first strategy including new capabilities you can leverage for greater agility, collaboration, and productivity.

 Top 5 benefits of using Microsoft Teams for distributed work: